falkodev/a3-vue-sample-project/README.md

 copied the same way in the Dockerfile.

 Outside of the Docker network, the port exposed is 27018 (in order not to mess with existing MongoDB in the local machine).
-Therefore, you can connect to GUI tools such as MongDB Compass or Robo 3T through `mongodb://localhost:27018` and indicate in the authentication settings the `root` credentials.
+Therefore, you can connect to GUI tools such as MongoDB Compass or Robo3T through `mongodb://localhost:27018` and indicate in the authentication settings the `root` credentials.

 To log into the container, you can run `docker-compose exec vino-terr-mongo bash` and then `mongo -u root`.
 Insert